Glyztera/.github/profile/README.md

 # Glyztera Cryptocurrency

 Glyztera is designed to revolutionize the cryptocurrency landscape by facilitating low power mining and supporting small blocks with full nodes, making it a contender for intergalactic transactions in the future.

-This README provides an overview of the development process and serves as a guide to help stay on task.
+This README is a mock up of the projects end game objectives and provides an overview of the development process and serves as a guide to help stay on task.

 <!-- TABLE OF CONTENTS -->
 <details>